LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

   ![](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-22-51-57.png)

-  **5. Italy**
+  **5. ITALY**

-Home to some amazing world heritage sites including : the Coliseum, Venice, the Vatican, Florence, Leaning Tower of Pisa, Pompeii, Naples, Sicily, the Italian Alps, the Amalfi Coast, the Italian Riviera and Lake Cuomo.
+Home to some amazing world heritage sites including: the Coliseum, Venice, the Vatican, Florence, Leaning Tower of Pisa, Pompeii, Naples, Sicily, the Italian Alps, the Amalfi Coast, the Italian Riviera and Lake Cuomo.

 Italy has culture, history and cuisine in abundance making it a very popular tourist destination for people all around the globe.